 This week in Husker history

-The week of July 1-7, looking back in stretches of years divisible by five:
+The week of July 1-7, looking back in five-year intervals:

 «1947: Records fall** at Memorial Stadium — track and field records, that is — as the AAU national championships take place in Lincoln.
 Pictured is Gerry Karver winning the 1,500 meters.